 EXPERIENCE (society of the spectacle): collaborations and instructions written and performed by students. no rules. students prompted others to swap classes for a day, led searches, interviews, encourage efficiency and documented

-IMAGE MAKING: work by anonymous, Amie Schneider2, Evan Richter2, Samid Jamil, Sienna Walsch
+Work by: Amie Schneider, Evan Richter2, Samid Jamil, Sienna Walsch